1coderookie/BSB-LPB-LAN_EN/docs/chap13.md

 2. You can leave the mentioned flag preset as `FL_RONLY` and make only the specific desired parameters writeable.
 Therefore you have to make specific changes in the file *BSB_lan_defs.h* for each parameter which you want to be able to change the setting of.
 Please read [chapter 5](chap5.md) for further informations about the procedure.

 ---

+## 13.5 Error Message „decoding error"

+The error message "decoding error" means, that the parameter and the command id are known or match, but that the data packet doesn't correspond to the known decoding.
+The reason for this could be a different length or a different unit.

+To update this for the specific type of controller / heating system, the belonging data packet, the exact value and the specific unit is needed.
+Please see [chap.
+10](chap10.md) for further instructions.

+---

 [Further on to chapter 14](chap14.md)
 [Back to TOC](toc.md)